Seddryck/Schemathief/README.md

 ### Command Usage:

-The command to run $TemplateNamePascalCase$ is simply `$TemplateNameCamelCase$`.
+The command to run Schemathief is simply `schemathief`.
 When executing it, you need to provide three required arguments:

 - `-t, --template` (required): Specifies the path to the Scriban, Liquid, Handlebars, StringTemplate or SmartFormat template file.
 - `-s, --source`: Specifies the path to the source data file, which can be in YAML, JSON, or XML format.
 If this argument is not provided, the data will be read from the console input.
 In such cases, the `-r, --parser` option becomes mandatory.